-Romaine Reserve - Bridge and boardwalk replacement Works on the Romaine bridge and boardwalk will commence on Thursday 17 July.
+Romaine Reserve - Bridge and boardwalk replacement Works on the Romaine bridge and boardwalk commenced on Thursday 17 July, 2025

 Headwall Replacement Program - Odgen Street Proposed works involve the removal of the existing headwall and installation of a new 450 mm diameter headwall, in conjunction with the construction of a 1050 mm diameter manhole to facilitate appropriate pipe grading.